nitikaborkar/ccds-techfest/README.md

 ## Overview

-VerifyAI is a claim verification platform designed to combat misinformation by providing AI-powered verification for claims from videos, text, and images.
+MedBuster is a claim verification platform designed to combat misinformation by providing AI-powered verification for claims from videos, text, and images.
 The application features:

 - Video URL verification
 - Text claim verification